awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 It does not evaluate the VPC subnet routing configuration to determine public reachability\.

-This AWS control also does not check whether the Amazon ES resource\-based policy permits public access by other accounts or external entities\.
+This AWS control also does not check whether the OpenSearch Service resource\-based policy permits public access by other accounts or external entities\.
 You should ensure that Elasticsearch domains are not attached to public subnets\.
-See [Resource\-based policies](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-ac.html#es-ac-types-resource) in the *Amazon Elasticsearch Service Developer Guide*\.
+See [Resource\-based policies](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ac.html#ac-types-resource) in the *Amazon OpenSearch Service Developer Guide*\.

 You should also ensure that your VPC is configured according to the recommended best practices\.
 See [Security best practices for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-best-practices.html) in the *Amazon VPC User Guide*\.